Full Guide on Pergola Staining & Sealing

 Before we dive into staining and sealing wood pergolas, an important point to mention up front about the timing of when to stain pine vs cedar pergolas: If you have a pressure treated pine pergola, you must wait until the pressure treatment is completely dry before it will accept stain or paint.
 This can be anywhere from 2-6 months after you assemble the pergola, depending on your local climate.
 The wood will likely be wet when you receive the pergola kit, and it will not accept stain or paint when it is wet.
 If you have a rough sawn western red cedar pergola, it will accept stain or paint right away.

 It’ll be a personal preference whether you choose to stain, seal or paint your pergola, and maybe this article will point you in the direction that suits your desired look, and aligns with the weather in your location.
+There are so many options of stain and paint colors, the possibilities are endless to achieve the perfect patio accent!

 Why is Staining and Sealing Wood Important?